-El Salvador profile

-El Salvador profile - Media
+El Salvador media guide

-Press freedom is guaranteed under the constitution and there is a lively media scene, says Freedom House.

-But journalists who report on the activities of criminal gangs, or on corruption, face harassment and acts of violence.

-Five national TV networks are on the air and there are scores of radio stations in the capital alone.
-The broadcast media are privately owned and in the hands of a small group of business interests which exercise editorial influence.
+Since taking office as president in 2019, Nayib Bukele has attacked and threatened journalists critical of his government.

+The Salvadoran media landscape is varied, with a combination of traditional print media, television news and radio broadcasts.
+Several digital papers have emerged recently.

-There were 3.1 million internet users by 2017, around 50% of the population (via Internetworldstats).
+There were 4.8 million internet users by July 2022, comprising 74% of the population (Internetworldstats.com).
 Access is unrestricted.

 - La Prensa Grafica - daily